12th Arkansas Infantry Regiment

 The 12th Arkansas Infantry (1861–1865) was a Confederate Army infantry regiment during the American Civil War.
 The regiment spent much of its service defending Confederate strong points along the Mississippi River.
 The unit participated in the defense of Island No. 10 in early 1862 and later became part of the garrison of Port Hudson in 1863.
 Following the capitulation of the garrison of Port Hudson, the survivors of the 12th were eventually paroled and exchanged back to Arkansas where the regiment was consolidated with the remnants of several other Arkansas regiments to become the 2nd Arkansas Consolidated Infantry Regiment.

 Organization

-12th Infantry Regiment was organized July 27, 1861, by Edward.
-W. Gantt.
+12th Infantry Regiment was organized July 27, 1861, by Edward W. Gantt.
 Many of the men were recruited in Dallas County.
-Gantt had been a close political ally Congressman Thomas Hindman and s staunch supporter of secession before the war.
+Gantt had been a close political ally of Congressman Thomas Hindman and s staunch supporter of secession before the war.
 He was elected to Congress in 1860 but never took his seat due to secession.
 The original regimental officers were:.